LIVE

 Is the Marlin 1895 SBL worth the price?

-Yes, the Marlin 1895 SBL is worth its approximately $1,299 price tag for serious hunters.
-Since Ruger took over Marlin production, quality control has improved significantly.
-The stainless steel construction, laminate stock, XS ghost ring sights, and .45-70 Government chambering make it one of the most capable dangerous game lever guns available.
+Yes, the Marlin 1895 SBL is worth its ~$1,299 price for serious hunters.
+Since Ruger acquired Marlin production, quality has improved markedly.
+Stainless construction, laminate stock, XS ghost ring sights, and .45-70 Government chambering make it a proven dangerous-game lever gun loaded with Buffalo Bore or Hornady LEVERevolution.

 Can you hunt with a lever action rifle?

 Absolutely.
 Lever action rifles remain excellent hunting tools.
 The Marlin 336 Classic in .30-30 has taken more whitetail deer than arguably any other rifle.
-For larger game like elk or bear, the Marlin 1895 SBL in .45-70 is a proven performer.
-The Henry Long Ranger in .308 Winchester extends effective hunting range past 300 yards with modern cartridge performance.
+For elk or bear, the Marlin 1895 SBL in .45-70 is a proven performer.
+The Henry Long Ranger in .308 Winchester extends effective hunting range past 300 yards with spitzer-bullet magazines the older tubular designs cannot safely feed.

 Leave a Comment